Banner

 Roberto Caldelli, National Inter-University Consortium for Telecommunications (CNIT), Italy

-Fanta Camara, University of Leeds, United Kingdom
+Fanta Camara, Institute for Safe Autonomy, University of York, United Kingdom

-Pedro S. Cardoso, Universidade do Algarve, Portugal
+Pedro S. Cardoso, Instituto Superior de Engenharia, Universidade do Algarve, Portugal

-Gonçalo Correia, TU Delft, Netherlands
+Gonçalo Correia, Transport & planning, TU Delft, Netherlands

 Ángel Cuenca, Technical University of Valencia, Spain

-Stefano de Luca, University of Salerno, Italy
+Stefano de Luca, Civil Engineering, University of Salerno, Italy

 Bart De Schutter, Delft University of Technology, Netherlands

-Teresa Donateo, University of Salento, Italy
+Teresa Donateo, Engineering for Innovation, University of Salento, Italy

-Oscar Esparza, Universitat Politècnica de Catalunya, Spain
+Oscar Esparza, Network Engineering, Universitat Politècnica de Catalunya, Spain

-Peppino Fazio, University of Venice, Italy
+Peppino Fazio, DSMN, University of Venice, Italy

 Dieter Fiems, Ghent University, Belgium

-Michel Gendreau, Polytechnique Montréal, Canada
+Michel Gendreau, MAGI et CIRRELT, Polytechnique Montréal, Canada

-Nicolas Hautière, Gustave Eiffel University, France
+Nicolas Hautière, COSYS, Gustave Eiffel University, France

 Tamás Holczer, Budapest Univ. of Technology and Economics, Hungary